CSCI-40500-77100-Spring-2021/project-10/README.md

 # MealSnap Android App

 ## Product Overview
-This app allows you organize your food pictures an organized way as well as share it with other people.
+This app allows you catalogue your food pictures an organized way as well as share it with other people.

 ## Requirements
  - [Android Studio](https://developer.android.com/studio)